marcusgia2505/classEx_doc/docs/Elements.rst

 You can find an overview with different tutorials here: https://www.w3.org/Math/#learn

-In case your browser does not directly support MathML, here is a tutorial on how to work with it anyway: https://developer.mozilla.org/en-US/docs/Web/MathML/Authoring
+In case your browser does not directly support MathML, here is a tutorial on how to work with it nevertheless: https://developer.mozilla.org/en-US/docs/Web/MathML/Authoring